Spijkervet/CLMR/README.md

 # Contrastive Learning of Musical Representations
 PyTorch implementation of Contrastive Learning of Musical Representations by J. Spijkervet and J.A.
 Burgoyne (2020).
 We adapt SimCLR to the raw audio domain and contribute a pipeline of audio augmentations and encoder suited for pre-training on unlabeled, raw (musical) audio data.
 We evaluate the performance of the self-supervised learned representations on the task of music classification.

-Despite unsupervised, contrastive pre-training and fine-tuning on the music classification task using *linear* classifier, we achieve competitive results relative to fully supervised training.
+Despite unsupervised, contrastive pre-training and fine-tuning on the music classification task using *linear* classifier, we achieve state-of-the-art results on the MTAT dataset relative to fully supervised training.

 <div align="center">
   <img width="50%" alt="CLMR model" src="https://github.com/Spijkervet/CLMR/blob/master/media/clmr_model.png?raw=true">